The Silence (The Twilight Zone)

 "The Silence" is episode 61 (season 2, episode 25) of the American television anthology series The Twilight Zone.
 The plot of this episode was based in part on the short story "The Bet" by Anton Chekhov.
-It's "the story of possibly the strangest bet ever to occur in the annals of chance."
+In his introduction to the episode, host Rod Serling describes it as "the story of possibly the strangest bet ever to occur in the annals of chance."
 It originally aired on April 28, 1961 on CBS.
 It is one of the few Twilight Zone episodes to feature no supernatural or sci-fi elements.

 Opening narration

 The note that this man is carrying across a club room is in the form of a proposed wager, but it's the kind of wager that comes without precedent.
 It stands alone in the annals of bet-making as the strangest game of chance ever offered by one man to another.
 In just a moment, we'll see the terms of the wager and what young Mr. Tennyson does about it.
 And in the process, we'll witness all parties spin a wheel of chance in a very bizarre casino called - the Twilight Zone.